blbadger/blbadger.github.io/input-adversarials.md

 ![generated lion]({{https://blbadger.github.io}}/neural_networks/generated_multiscalejitter_lion.png)

 We can compare the effects of adding transformations to the modification process to the resulting image.
+Here the convolved (such that smoothness is enforced) images are not adjusted for brightness and contrast as they were above.
+The figures below demonstrates ho how re-sizing during input modification effectively prevents spikes in pixel intensity.
+For a soccer ball and a tennis ball, we have

 ![generated soccerballs]({{https://blbadger.github.io}}/neural_networks/generated_soccerball_comparison.png)